AymanAzzam/Distributed-Files-System/README.md

 # Distributed-File-System
-We have master, data keepers and clients.
-Clients can ask master to upload/download videos then master reply with specific IP/port for data keeper to upload/download from it then Data keeper notify message that the process succeeded.
+It's a python project to communicate between several machines using TCP/IP (PyZmq) where We have master, data keepers and clients.
+Clients can ask master to upload/download videos then master reply with specific IP/port for data keeper to upload/download from then Data keeper notify master that the process succeeded.

 # Master
 Master processes are: